mel-project/bridge-sol/README.md

 ### update_block_header_with_stakers
 arguments
     - The new block header
-    - List of validator signatures of the block header
+    - List of staker signatures of the block header
     - A list of `StakeDoc`s representing the staker mapping at the block height
     - A merkle proof for the staker list